Dankisss/LeetCode/README.md

 # LeetCode
 <img src="LeetCode.png"
      alt="Markdown Monster icon"
-     width="150"
+     width="2000"
      height="100"
      style="float: left; margin-right: 10px;" />
-<p style="color: red;">Here you can find solutions for some of the LeetCode problems realted to Data structures and algorithms!</p>
+<p>Here you can find solutions for some of the LeetCode problems realted to Data structures and algorithms!</p>